mhus/arduino-sketches/arduino_fan_control/readme.md

 I removed the LCD display and extended the software using serial communication to have more control of the fan device.

-If you connect a USB serial to the device you can send commands and settings to the controler.
+If you connect a USB serial to the device you can send commands and settings to the controller.

 Fan speed value is between 0 and 255.
 Values lesser then 30 will fans cause not to run correctly because of the low voltage.
 To avoid it set fanAdd setting.

-If you want the fan also to run for low themeratures set fanSleep.
+If you want the fan also to run for low themperatures set fanSleep.

 The alert led will blink for every cycle.
 If alerting the led will be permanently on.